DataSharpAcademy/blog/2025_07_22_Tour-de-France/2025_07_22_Tour-de-France.md

     ## 858 Individual time trial         Charly Gaul (LUX)
     ## 889   Mountain time trial Federico Bahamontes (ESP)

-If we look at the `Course` column, we can see that only one city name is indicated, which supports the results we got.
+If we examine the `Course` column, we can see that only one city name is specified, which supports the results we obtained.
 Our string splitting worked as expected.

-When we look at the `Type` column, here we see a potential reason emerging!
-The “problematic” stages are time trials, which start and end from the same city.
+When we examine the `Type` column, a potential reason emerges.
+The “problematic” stages are time trials that often start and end in the same city.
 Let’s verify that:

     table(stages[city_names[, 2] == '', 'Type'])